 The Maintenance Schedule feature allows users to temporarily pause monitoring on selected servers and checks.
 This is useful when a user wants to perform technical tasks such as updating the operating system or applying fixes, and they do not want to receive reports of any downtime during that time.
 Using Maintenance Schedules users can prevent false positive reports of downtime and ensure that their monitoring results are accurate and relevant.

 Navigating to the Maintenance Schedule page from the side menu, you can see the

-Add new maintenance Schedule button. there are some fields that you have to fill in order to create a maintenance schedule:
+Add new maintenance Schedule button. there are some fields that you have to fill to create a maintenance schedule:

 - Start: Set a start date and time for beginning the maintenance window (leave it unchanged it will start immediately).

 - End: Set an end date and time for ending the maintenance window.